Posts Tagged ‘8 Roles’

 *I was meeting Futurist Jack Uldrich, a Twitter pal, who had presented a stimulating talk on “unlearning” earlier in the day.

 Are you wondering what Theatrical Intelligence is?
 Simply put, it is a process I have developed based on the theatrical production model, to bring joy and creativity into the workplace.
-It’s the fun part of being smart!
+It’s finding the fun in your work!

 It came about as a result of my personal career shift from working IN the theatre to working ON the theatre, which (for me) meant working in a more businesslike environment.
 My first three blogposts form a trilogy describing the way my professional experience gradually grew into this new venture.